herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 ## Wrapup

-All in all; performance metrics are vital in order to 1. evaluate your model correctly, and 2. train your model to solve the right problem.
+All in all, performance metrics are vital in order to 1: **evaluate your model correctly**, and 2: **train your model to solve the right problem**.
 And how do we know?
-Through knowing your business case and data.
-There are no free lunch here, and it all depends on your problem.
+Through carefully designing your business case and investigating the data.

+Many thinks that Machine Learning is a simple "plug in" you can throw data at, and out comes a good model.
+However, there are no free lunch, and the approach and solution must be customized your problem.

 Cheers!